Graph Anomaly Detection in Time Series: A Survey: Time-series Challenges

 \textbf{Noise}.
-When it comes to TSAD, it is important to make a semantic distinction between noise and anomalies.
-Noise, considered a bread-and-butter issue in real-world systems, is the random, unwanted variation that degrades the quality of time-series data.
-Noise \b{can be thought of as} minor fluctuation and/or sensor sensitivity affecting the overall time series. \b{In contrast, an anomaly} is an unusual entity with respect to a set of pre-established normal observations. \b{Therefore, anomaly detection algorithms that are explicitly designed to distinguish noise from anomaly are usually more robust when dealing with contaminated data; however, various types of noises may happen depending on the operational environment, recording sensor types, and many other factors that a data scientist may not be aware at the problem onset.}\s{In this case, noise should be eliminated to improve the data quality.} Hence, it is critical to understand the nature of noise in every application and apply appropriate noise \b{modeling/}reduction techniques to not mix them with the anomaly concept.
+It is important to make a distinction between noise and anomalies.
+Noise is the random, unwanted variation that degrades the data quality.
+In contrast, an anomaly is an unusual entity with respect to a set of pre-established normal observations.
+Therefore, AD algorithms explicitly designed to distinguish noise from anomalies are more robust when dealing with contaminated data; however, various types of noises may happen depending on the operational environment, recording sensor types, etc., that a researcher may not be aware at the problem onset.
+Hence, it is critical to understand the nature of noise in every application and apply appropriate noise modeling/reduction techniques to not mix them with the anomaly concept.

-\section{\b{Why Graphs?}}
+In the subsequent sections, we will delve into graph-based techniques and their effectiveness in tackling individual challenges or combinations thereof present in time-series data, hence enhancing our understanding of their applicability and utility in real-world scenarios.

+\section{Why Graphs?}